gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective-correct-texturemapping.md

 We still get a 3D cube but the textures are getting warped.
 This is because by not passing `W` as it was before WebGL is not able to do perspective correct texture mapping.
+Or more correctly, WebGL is not able to do perspective correct interpolation of varyings.

 If you recall `W` was our `Z` value from our [perspective matrix](webgl-3d-perspective.html)).
 With `W` just being `1` WebGL just ends up doing a linear interpolation.
 In fact if you take the equation above

      result = (1 - t) * a / aW + t * b / bW
               -----------------------------